Abibubble/ms4-lead-shot-hazard/README.md

 #### pip

-[pip](https://pip.pypa.io/en/stable/) was used to install the required dependancies for this site.
+[pip](https://pip.pypa.io/en/stable/) was used to install the required dependencies for this site.

 #### Slack

-[Slack](https://slack.com/intl/en-gb/) was used to communicate with the [Code Institute](https://codeinstitute.net/) community for help and support with bug fixes, and for a peer code review.
+[Slack](https://slack.com/intl/en-gb/) was used to communicate with the [Code Institute](https://codeinstitute.net/) community for help and support with bug fixes, and a peer code review.

 #### Songkick API